awsdocs/amazon-rds-user-guide/doc_source/Appendix.MariaDB.Options.md

 1. Apply the option group to a new or existing DB instance\.
    + For a new DB instance, you apply the option group when you launch the instance\.
 For more information, see [Creating a DB Instance Running the MariaDB Database Engine](USER_CreateMariaDBInstance.md)\.
-   + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
-For more information, see [Modifying a DB Instance Running the MariaDB Database Engine](USER_ModifyInstance.MariaDB.md)\.
+   + For an existing DB instance, you apply the option group by modifying the DB instance and attaching the new option group\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ### Viewing and Downloading the MariaDB Audit Plugin Log<a name="Appendix.MariaDB.Options.AuditPlugin.Log"></a>